jmjry/terminal-game/README.md

  * No major errors were found when passing through the [PEP8 Online Check] (http://pep8online.com)

  ### Accessibility testing

- * I used [WAVE] to test the accessibility of

- * Lighthouse Testing

-  *

-* Feature Testing

- * Each individual feature was tested with the results recorded on a spreadsheet.
-The test includes responsiveness checks and that the feature completes the intended task.

  ### Known Bugs